domonik/RAPDOR/docs/source/running_dash.rst

 ------------

 You can run the app in display mode.
 This will disable most of the buttons and is ment for displaying pre-analyzed data.
-To achieve this you need to set the environment variable :code:`RDPMS_DISPLAY_MODE=True`.
+To achieve this you need to set the environment variable :code:`RAPDOR_DISPLAY_MODE=True`.

 .. note::